 In addition to these technical qualifications, I hold a degree in technical and scientific translation from a renowned language institution in the UK.
 Combining my technical and linguistic skills enables me to help my clients reach the markets they desire, and communicate the (often complex) details of their products, services and processes to an international audience.

 This combination of technical experience and linguistic knowledge sets me apart.
-Often a technical translator is more of one than the other – they either know the terminology or they are good linguists.
+Often a technical translator is more of one than the other – they are either good technically or they are good linguists.
 I know both.
 I love both.
 And, having worked in the industry for 20 years – I’ve experienced both first-hand.

 That’s what makes the difference.